 This soup is lovely as a winter warmer - filling and comforting.
 It’s a classic, well loved Turkish dish.
 In the rural parts of Turkey and in the town lokantas (the basic eateries) people often have soup for breakfast, as well as lunch and dinner!

-It’s best to soak the lentils and make the chicken stock the day before cooking.
+To make Mercimek Corbasi it’s best to soak the lentils and make the chicken stock the day before cooking.
 Ideally the lentils should be pre-soaked for 12 hours, but if that is not possible, make sure you rinse them well under cold running water.

 Ingredients (serves 4):